ymcui/expmrc/README.md

 For the developmemt sets of ExpMRC, please see `data` directory.

-## Submission to Leaderboard (Not Ready Yet)
+## Submission to Leaderboard

 Please visit our leaderboard for more information: [https://ymcui.github.io/expmrc/](https://ymcui.github.io/expmrc/)

 To preserve the integrity of test results and improve the reproducibility, **we do not release the test sets to the public**.
 Instead, we require you to upload your model onto CodaLab, so that we can run it on the test sets for you.
 You can follow the instructions on CodaLab (which is similar to SQuAD, CMRC 2018 submission).
 You can submit your model on one or more subsets in ExpMRC.
 Sample submission files are shown in `sample_submission` directory.

 Submission policies:
 1. You are free to use any open-source MRC data or automatically generated data for training your systems (both labeled and unlabeled).